 - Local History Online Catalog - Champaign County Historical Archives catalog.

 - Ancestry Library Edition - Popular online genealogy resource that includes birth, death, marriage records, as well as searchable manuscript census records for the U.S. 1790-1940.
-Similar records are available for the United Kingdom, Canada, Europe, and Australia.
-Available from home with valid Library card through September 30, 2021.
+Similar records are available for the United Kingdom, Canada, Europe, and Australia. [in-library use only]

-- FamilySearch - Convenient online access to FamilySearch’s image collections that contains billions of birth, marriage, death, census, land, and court records from over 130 countries. [expanded access is available in-library use only].
+- FamilySearch - Convenient online access to FamilySearch’s image collections that contain billions of birth, marriage, death, census, land, and court records from over 130 countries. [expanded access is available in-library use only].

 - Fold3 - Military records.
 Fold3 has significant collections covering the American Revolutionary War, the War of 1812, American Civil War, World War I, World War II, the Vietnam War, and other aspects of military organizations and conflicts.